KatePaulauskas/trade-tracker/README.md

 - **Mobile**

-On mobile devices, when users land on the site, they are greeted with the heading, followed by two vertically aligned buttons: 'Add Investment' and 'Add New Trade.'
-These buttons feature a beige background with text in dark-blue, creating a consistent and contrasting look.
+On mobile devices, when users land on the site, they are greeted with the heading, followed by two vertically aligned buttons: 'Add Investment' and 'Add New Trade' These buttons feature a beige background with text in dark-blue, creating a consistent and contrasting look.

 ![Entry Area on mobile](media/entry-area-mobile-closed.jpeg)